ashishtayal89/learngit/README.md

 		1. Creates a remote repo and provides a SSH address for it.
 		2. Adds the remote repo to the list of repo in the local with the alias heroku.
 	3. Run ```git remote -v``` to see the added remote heroku repo
 	4. Run ```git push heroku master``` to push the local branch to heroku, which will deploy this branch.
+Heroku only deploys the master branch

 <img width="675" alt="screen shot 2018-08-24 at 12 58 51 am" src="https://user-images.githubusercontent.com/12914629/44547505-f11cbe00-a738-11e8-8ece-6af605472262.png">